m-Py/propint/README.md

 this difference.
 In this case we do not find evidence for an interaction effect, because the interval contains 0.

-An alternative usage would be to compute confidence intervals for single proportions first, and the call `ci.indep.interaction()`:
+An alternative usage is to compute confidence intervals for the single proportions first, and then call `ci.indep.interaction()`:

 ```